What is xeroderma pigmentosum?

 What causes XP?

-XP is a genetic condition.
+XP is a genetic condition that people are born with.
 This means that the risk of XP can be passed from generation to generation in a family.
-Mutations (alterations) in at least eight different genes are known to play a role in XP.
+Mutations (alterations) in at least 8 different genes are known to play a role in XP.
 Research is ongoing to learn more about XP.

 How is XP inherited?

-Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
 XP follows an autosomal recessive inheritance pattern, in which case a mutation must be present in both copies of the gene in order for a person to be affected.
 This means that both parents must pass on a gene mutation for a child to be affected.
-A person who has only one copy of the gene mutation is called a carrier.
-When both parents are carriers of a recessive mutation in the same gene, there is a 25% chance that a child will inherit two mutations and be affected.
+A person who has only 1 copy of the gene mutation is called a "carrier."
+When both parents are carriers of a recessive mutation in the same gene, there is a 25% chance that a child will inherit 2 mutations and be affected.

 How common is XP?

 XP is considered to be very rare.
-It is estimated that one in one million people in the United States may have XP.
+It is estimated that 1 in 1 million people in the United States may have XP.
 XP appears to be somewhat more common in Japan, North Africa, and the Middle East.

 How is XP diagnosed?

 XP is suspected when a person shows signs of extreme sun sensitivity.
-Signs of sun sensitivity include severe burning and blistering with only a small amount of sun exposure or even exposure to fluorescent lights.
-These signs can be present in infancy.
-Young children may also be suspected of having XP if they have a large number of freckles on their face.
-The characteristic eye and neurologic problems may also increase the doctor's suspicion that a person has XP.
-The clinical signs of XP vary widely, depending on the type of mutations involved and the extent of sun exposure that a person with XP has had.
+Signs of sun sensitivity include severe burning and blistering with only a small amount of sun exposure or even exposure to indoor fluorescent lights.
+These signs show up as early as infancy.
+Young children may also be suspected of having XP if they have a large number of freckles on their face and other areas of the body that are frequently exposed to the sun.
+The characteristic eye and neurologic problems may also signal to a health care provider that a person has XP.
+The clinical signs of XP vary widely, depending on the type of genetic mutations involved and the extent of sun exposure that a person with XP has had.

 Genetic testing for mutations in the genes associated with XP is available, mainly as part of research studies.
-Because there are at least eight genes associated with XP, laboratory screening tests are recommended to help determine which of the eight genes is likely to be causing XP in a family.
+Because there are at least 8 genes associated with XP, laboratory screening tests are recommended to help determine which of the 8 genes is likely to be causing XP in a family.

 What are the estimated cancer risks associated with XP?

 People with XP have a nearly 100% risk of developing multiple skin cancers if their environment is not carefully controlled.
 The first diagnosis of skin cancer commonly occurs in childhood.
-There may be an increased risk of cancer developing in the eyes and around the mouth area.
+There may be an increased risk of cancer developing in the eyes, the lips, and mouth.

 What are the screening options for XP?